wilsonliaows/docs/_docs/_features/Utilities.markdown

 Workato's Utilities connector is useful for performing all sorts of tasks Here are the list of actions you can perform using

-Get linked object
+1. Get linked object

-Compose CSV
+2. Compose CSV

-Crete list
+3. Create list

-Download file from URL
+4. Download file from URL

-Generate column chart
+5. Generate column chart

-Generate pie chart
+6. Generate pie chart

-Link two objects
+7. Link two objects

 ## Create list
 In workato, to use the repeat action requires a List item to be present.
 However there may be some instances where you may want to repeat an action a specific number of times.
 To do so, you can use the  **Create list** action to create a list with a predetermined size (up to 500) to use the repeat action.